-Please send the hi-res photos separately from the text, even in the same mail.
-It would be best if you can upload them on Google drive or send them through Wetransfer.
-Do not paste those on to your text articles – they make very heavy mails and block up mailboxes, and they also come in the way of reading or editing the text.
+Please upload/ send the hi-res photos separately from the text.
+Send us all the photos only by uploading them on Google drive or sending them through Wetransfer.
+Do not paste images on to your text articles – they make very heavy mails and block up mailboxes, and they also come in the way of reading or editing the text.

-or (b) send the Word file of the article with no photos at all – only indicating their provisional placement and captions
+You can send the Word file of the article with no photos at all – only indicating their provisional placement and captions.